Tetracube-Lab-Red/.github/profile/README.md

 If you install the services on a RaspberryPi or in a cloud provider, these will be called hub.
 Around the hub you can install all, or some, services that you find in this organization.

+The first service, hub-central infact, is the service that has the main access controller for all running services.
+This is the only required project to run correctly all platform elements and, obviously, the mobile application.

 ## Licenses

 All projects within this organization are released under the MIT License, making them open-source and free to use, modify, and distribute.
 Please refer to the LICENSE file in each repository for more information.